 What are my rights if the police have a search warrant?

-A search warrant is a legal document that allows the police to search a specific place for specific items.
+A is a legal document that allows the police to search a specific place for specific items.
 The police must show you the warrant if you ask to see it.
 If the police don't show you the search warrant, ask to see it.

 The police might let you know when they want to enter your property to conduct a search.
 Sometimes they will come to your door and tell you that they have a search warrant.